aalberg/pokelang/README.md

 # Pokelang Project

-A silly project to encode English in a hypothetical reversible Pikachu language.
+A silly project to encode English in hypothetical reversible Pokemon languages.

 "Translations" are not true translations, but are encodings of one language in another using intermediate Huffman trees.